 You’ll also want to consider repayment options.
 As mentioned earlier, Grad PLUS loans are eligible for Income-Driven Repayment (IDR) plans.
 Additionally, individuals who work full-time in public service could have their loans forgiven through the Public Service Loan Forgiveness (PSLF) program after 120 qualifying payments.
 This could be especially beneficial for medical students who plan to work in non-profit hospitals or clinics.

 Private student loans may offer better interest rates, but they rarely offer the flexibility that federal loans offer.
 Because of this, we generally recommend choosing a Grad PLUS loan rather than a private loan to pay for graduate school.

 However, it should be noted that while graduate students aren't eligible for Direct Subsidized loans, they can take out Direct Unsubsidized loans.
 If you haven't hit your Stafford loans borrowing limit, Direct Unsubsidized loans should be your first choice as their interest rate (4.30%) and disbursement fee (1.059%) are both lower.

 Before you sign on the dotted line for any loan, it’s important to explore your options.
 In general, you’ll want to look for personal savings, scholarships, grants, and Stafford loans before turning to Grad Plus loans.

 But if you've already taken out a Grad PLUS loan, refinancing at a lower rate could save you a lot of money in interest charges.
-If you took out your loan during the 2017-2018, 2018-2019, or 2019-2020 academic years, for example, your interest rate will be over 7%.
+If you took out your loan during the 2017-2023 academic years, for example, your interest rate will be over 7%.
 You might be able to nearly slice that rate in half by refinancing.